hgs3/autodbg/README.md

 # autodbg

 A JavaScript debugger/REPL for Apple UI Automation.
+It has been tested against iOS 6 and 7.

 ## Purpose